-After MPE 6.5 is released, you can see the most current released information on Support Tools at our Web site, "Systems Hardware, Diagnostics, and Monitoring," at http://docs.hp.com/hpux/systems/.
+You can see the most current released information on Support Tools at our Web site, "Systems Hardware, Diagnostics, and Monitoring," at http://docs.hp.com/hpux/systems/.
 This Web site also contains additional documents, such as tutorials, quick reference guides, and release information.